padired1/Testing_Indv/README.md

-In men's public toilets with urinals, there is a rule that you leave at least one urinal free between you and the next person peeing.
+Men's public toilets with urinals, there is a rule that you leave at least one urinal free between you and the next person peeing.
 Now we are designing a java program that takes the urinals status as input and gives the count of empty urinals as output